noir-lang/noir/yellow-paper/docs/addresses-and-keys/precompiles.md

 3. Alice's PXE looks up the shared secret which doesn't exist since this is their first interaction.
 4. Alice's PXE generates a random shared secret, and stores it associated Bob along with `counter=1`.
 5. The precompile makes a call to the `Handshake` contract that emits the shared secret, encrypted for Bob and optionally Alice.
-6. The precompile computes `new_tag = hash(alice, bob, secret, counter)`, emits it as a nullifier, and prepends it to the note cyphertext before broadcasting it.
+6. The precompile computes `new_tag = hash(alice, bob, secret, counter)`, emits it as a nullifier, and prepends it to the note ciphertext before broadcasting it.

 For all subsequent messages: